 *** That Eli was Mary’s father may also be confirmed by the rabbis in the Jerusalem Talmud, which mentions a Mary the daughter of Eli in an uncomplimentary setting (Tractate Hagigah 2:2, given as 77d in John Lightfoot, Commentary On the New Testament from the Talmud and Hebraica, 1674, Hendrickson Publishers, Inc., 1995, 2nd ed., vol. 1, p. v; vol. 3, p.
 55).
 If so, this is one of several instances in which characters from the New Testament are presented in a negative light in rabbinical writings, often with veiled names or descriptions.
 An additional problem is that the text of modern versions does not match that used by Lightfoot.
 This may have been an intentional change to obscure the reference, as was done with other controversial Talmudic passages.
 The traditional names of Joachim and Anna for the parents of Mary come from The Protoevangelium of James (also known as the Gospel of James), a fictitious writing filled with historical inaccuracies (2nd cent.).

-According to the objection above (point 1), if Jesus was the product of a virgin birth, then Joseph was not his physical father, and Joseph’s descent from David is irrelevant to the question of Jesus being the Messiah, since Jesus is not Joseph’s physical offspring.
+But according to Simmons' objection above (point 1), if Jesus was the product of a virgin birth, then Joseph was not his physical father, and Joseph’s descent from David is irrelevant to the question of Jesus being the Messiah, since Jesus is not Joseph’s physical offspring.
 Further, and this is the more troubling part (point 1b), even if we admit the relevance of Joseph’s descent, the Messiah cannot be a product of the genealogy in Matthew because it includes King Jeconiah of Judah (Matt.
 1:11), of whom the prophet Jeremiah said that no descendant would ever sit on David’s throne again!

 The relevant verse here is Jer.
 22:30, which in speaking of King Jeconiah (or Coniah, also known as Jehoiachin), says: “This is what the LORD has said: Write this man down stripped of male children [i.e. record him as being without male heirs].
 He will not prosper in his days, for no man of his seed will prosper sitting on the throne of David and ruling again in Judah.”
 A similar idea appears in Jer.
 36:30, where the prophet says of King Jehoiakim, Jeconiah’s father, “He will not have anyone sitting on the throne of David…”